KQM-git/TCL/docs/evidence/characters/pyro/bennett.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_863515307363532850_863517152987185162_transcript-c6-bennett-pyro-dmg-bonus-in-coop.html)

 **Finding:**
-The 15% Pyro dmg bonus from Bennett C6 doesn't stack in coop when inside multiple Bennett fields.
+The 15% Pyro DMG bonus from Bennett C6 doesn't stack in coop when inside multiple Bennett fields.

 **Evidence:**
 [Video](https://youtu.be/VOUNrvU_1ak)

 **Conclusion:**
-Neptunya's coop dreams of 4 C6 Bennetts rolling through overworld have been shattered as soon as they were born.
+Neptunya's coop dreams of 4 C6 Bennetts rolling through overworld have been Shattered as soon as they were born.
 Just like Turbo died on 4/20, so will the 420th PR for the TCL be a tragedy.

 #### C6 Bennett Pyro DMG Bonus affects Catalyst and Bow-wielders